group of five friends at friendsgiving dinner while man sets turkey on table

 If you decide to go the potluck route, you’ll need to coordinate who’s bringing what so you don’t end up with too many variations of the same dish.
 Divvy up main courses, appetizers/sides, desserts, and drinks, and let your guests know if there are any allergies/intolerances to keep in mind.

 If you’re making everything yourself, set a firm budget and be sure to plan your menu in advance, as some items can sell out quickly at grocery stores during the week of Thanksgiving.
-Don’t be afraid to ask a close friend or two to head to your place early to help out in the kitchen.
+Don’t be afraid to ask your friends to chip in to help offset the cost of ingredients, and consider asking one or two people to head to your place early to help out in the kitchen.

 To help guarantee that everyone on your guest list can make it, decide on a date at least one month in advance.
 Putting the date on the calendar several weeks ahead of time helps ensure people will be able to come during the busy holiday season.
 If your schedule is flexible and you want to find the date that works best with your friends, you can send a poll using a tool like Doodle with 2-3 options.

 When it comes time to actually send the invite, you have a few options, including text, email or even tools like Partiful and Paperless Post, which make it easy to track RSVPs and communicate with guests.
-If your group is smaller, you can even design your own Friendsgiving invitations online and send them through the mail to add a personal touch to the RSVP process.
+If your group is smaller, you can even design custom Friendsgiving invitations and mail them out to add a personal touch to the RSVP process.

 Tip: Encourage guests to RSVP at least a week in advance so you can properly prepare.